wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 12 And they made capture of more than fifteen hundred of the vessels of the people of Britain.*

+* During the war.

-13 Moreover, there was a sore battle between one of the private armed vessels of the people of the United States, and a strong ship of the king.**
+13 Moreover, there was a sore battle between one of the private armed vessels of the people of the United States, and a strong ship of the king.*

+* A British frigate.

-14 The privateer was called the General Armstrong, and the name of the captain was Guy.***
+14 The privateer was called the General Armstrong, and the name of the captain was Guy.*

+* Capt.
+Champlin.

 15 Now Guy was a valiant man, and fear was a stranger to him.

 16 And on the eleventh day of the third month, he espied from afar a vessel which appeared as a speck upon the waters.

 17 But when he bore down upon her, behold ! she was a fighting ship of Britain, carrying the destroying engines.

-* During the war.
-** A British frigate.
-*** Capt.
-Champlin.

 [87]